KaeruTeam/kwz-api/README.md

 # Todo

-- Create a website for the API
+- Expose API to the public
-- Set up cloudflare on the website
+- Create a proper website for the API
 - Create proper documentation on the API
 - Make API key verification a cleaner and more secure process
 - Make file downloading require API key